-Begin your own program by taking Step One from the previous chapter "How It Works."
+Begin your own program by taking Step One from the previous chapter, "How It Works."
 When we fully concede to our innermost selves that we are powerless over our addiction, we have taken a big step in our recovery.
 Many of us have had some reservations at this point, so give yourself a break and be as thorough as possible from the start.
 Go on to Step Two, and so forth, and as you go on you will come to an understanding of the program for yourself.
-If you are in an institution of any kind, you have gone through complete withdrawal and have stopped using for the present.
-Now, with a clear mind, try this way of life.
+If you are in an institution of any kind and have stopped using for the present, you can with a clear mind try this way of life.